izzyburley/izzyburley.github.io/_pages/about.md

 Currently majoring in Controls, Robotics, and Autonomy with a focus in Networking, I am looking to explore autonomous systems, secure networking, artificial intelligence, and signal processing with the goal of leading and working with diverse individuals to solve problems with innovation.

 ## FOR FUN!
 I enjoy staying active and promoting a healthy lifestyle.
-I love to go to the gym and cooking yummy, whole foods.
+I love going to the gym and cooking yummy, whole foods.